mca91/ITEWR_DC_Course/chapter2.md

 - Applying `plot()` to a model model object like `model` produces a whole battery of diagnostic plots.
 Check this (Your can navigate through the different plots using the buttons).

-An indicator for heteroskedasticity is dependence of residuals on the level fitted values.
+An indicator for heteroskedasticity is dependence of residuals on the level of fitted values.

 - See how fitted values relate to residuals: `plot(mod,1)`